 But don't throw the towel in to fertility and age just yet!
 There is hope.
 What these studies don't tell you about fertility and age, is the reason why fertility is dropping with advanced age.

-Most of the fertility and age issues have to do with accumulation of toxins due to a longer exposure and prolonged lack of necessary nutrients which in turn results in poor energy production, and faster aging and deterioration of the cells including eggs and sperm.
+Most of the fertility and age issues have to do with the accumulation of toxins due to longer exposure and prolonged lack of necessary nutrients.
+These, in turn, result in poor energy production and faster aging and deterioration of the cells, including eggs and sperm.

-However you have to stay realistic and depending on your age, state of health and genetic inheritance you may still require other options.
+Staying RealisticHowever, you have to stay realistic.
+And depending on your age, state of health, and genetic inheritance, you may still require other options.
 Just because you waited a bit longer to have babies does not mean that you should rush now and skip preconception care.
 Take the time to give yourself and your baby the best possible chance of a successful and healthy conception and pregnancy.

 2. The detox allows your body to start with cell repair and toxin removal.

 3. The fertility diet ensures you are getting enough building blocks required for optimal health of your eggs and sperm, as well as to sustain a healthy pregnancy.